Mainstreet Credit Union - RRSP vs. TFSA: Find the Right Balance

 TFSA contributions are made with after-tax dollars, so withdrawals are not subject to taxation.
 This makes TFSAs ideal for an emergency fund, as well as for saving for a vacation or other big ticket item.

 Your circumstances and goals will determine how you allocate your resources.
-As you formulate your strategy for your RSP and TFSA, here are three scenarios to consider:
+As you formulate your strategy for your RRSP and TFSA, here are three scenarios to consider:

 You’re in a low tax bracket but expect to earn more in the future.